 Those who have a large portfolio may find that you could invest on your own in Vanguard funds, either ETFs or mutual funds, and avoid the firm’s fees.
 The reasons I may consider Betterment are the following:

 - I have the capability to invest any dollar amount, rather than a multiple of the current trading price of Vanguard ETFs

-- Diversification and re-balancing is done for me, so I don't have to spend time monitoring my positions and assuring initial and ongoing diversification
+- Diversification and re-balancing are done for me, so I don’t have to spend time monitoring my positions and assuring initial and ongoing diversification

-- I can adjust stock-bond allocations to suit my preferences (this is also doable with individual stock and bond funds through Vanguard but not with target date or life strategy funds
+- I can adjust stock-bond allocations to suit my preferences (this is also doable with individual stock and bond funds through Vanguard but not with a target date or life strategy funds)

 If the concept of a portfolio management service is appealing, then Betterment is reasonably priced.
 Fees for such services from more traditional providers tend to range from 0.5-2.0% of assets under management, not counting trading fees and fund expenses.
 Further, a small portfolio (which could be defined as less than $10,000 by some firms or less than $5 million by others) is often not eligible for management.

 In summary, the firm’s services may be well-suited for the hands-off investor who just wants to get started in investing or would like someone else to handle the headaches of investing.